Full documentation: deploy.sympozium.ai/docs

 helm repo update

-helm install sympozium sympozium/sympozium
+helm upgrade --install sympozium sympozium/sympozium \

 Why Sympozium?

-| PersonaPacks | Helm-like bundles for AI agents — activate a pack and the controller stamps out a full agent team |
+| Ensembles | Helm-like bundles for AI agent teams — activate a pack and the controller stamps out instances, schedules, and memory |

 | Skill Sidecars | Every skill runs in its own sidecar with ephemeral least-privilege RBAC, garbage-collected on completion |